 Candidates for admission should have completed the prerequisite courses within 10 years prior to submitting their application.
 If the candidate completed their course work more than 10 years ago and is currently working as a U.S. licensed health professional, they can ask the Admission Committee for a waiver.
 The Committee may grant a waiver for some courses, but the candidate may be asked to repeat some science prerequisites.

-The anticipated enrollment for the class starting Fall 2015 is 25 students.
-We anticipate enrolling 30 students in Fall 2016.
-We will maintain a maximum of 30 students for each class.
+We are enrolling 30 students in Fall 2016.
+We will maintain a maximum of 30 students for each subsequent class.